jonathangiamp/cryptozombies/help.md

 - There are two ways to save variables
   - The first one is **storage**, storage data are saved into the blockchain
   - The second one is **memory**, memory data are temporary
-- There are four ways to set contract methods visibility
-  - A **public** method is accessible for everyone
-  - A **private** method is only accessible by other internal methods declared in the same contract scope
-  - An **internal** method is like a private one except it is accessible from legacy contracts
-  - An **external** method is like public one except it can only be called from the outside